Roibeard-Ruadhan/alcohol-free-ireland/README.md

     - I would like to be able to register via a simple process so that I can join the community.
     - I would like the navigation to be self explanotory & User friendly on all devices

-- As a returning user
-  - I would like to be able to delete my posts or comments or likes on request.
-  - I would like to be able to log in to see book reviews I have written and favourited on one page

 ### **Site Owner Goals**